csbg/BioinformaticsPracticals1/Script_UNIX.md

 ### Simple regular expressions

 Regular expressions can be executed on file names but also content within files.
 Below is the example from the PDF presented during the lecture.
-Note: The file "sample" needs to be copied over from the home directory of user "bioinfo".
+Note: The file "sample" needs to be copied to your HOME directory from the directory /resources/week1.
 ```bash
 cat sample
 grep ^a sample